Summary

 Economy

-In 2022, Allen introduced legislation to expand the 2014 Workforce Innovation and Opportunity Act so that entrepreneurs would have access to the same resources as job seekers.[19]
-Allen has proposed legislation to stymie environmental, social, and governance investing.[20]
+In 2017, Allen voted in favor of the Tax Cuts and Jobs Act, also known as the Trump tax cuts.[26]
+In 2022, Allen introduced legislation to expand the 2014 Workforce Innovation and Opportunity Act so that entrepreneurs would have access to the same resources as job seekers.[27]
+Allen has proposed legislation to stymie environmental, social, and governance investing.[28]
 In the second Trump administration, Allen supported a spending freeze from the Inflation Reduction Act despite $1.6 billion of private investment in his district associated with the law’s passage.
-In so doing, “Allen claimed without evidence that the Biden administration had doled out money improperly.”[21]
-In 2025, Allen spoke approvingly of ending the carried interest loophole.[22]
+In so doing, “Allen claimed without evidence that the Biden administration had doled out money improperly.”[29]
+In 2025, Allen spoke approvingly of ending the carried interest loophole.[30]

 In response to the 2022 United States infant formula shortage, Allen was initially one of 2 Republicans to vote against the Formula Act, which passed the House in a 421–2 vote and would “temporarily suspend tariffs on baby formula imports.”[31]
 However, hours later, Allen said he mistakenly made the “no” vote and filed paperwork to change his vote.[32]